Raynes/lein-bin/README.markdown

 ## Usage

 This is a leiningen plugin.
-If you want it, do `lein plugin install lein-bin 0.1.0`.
+If you're using lein 1, run `lein plugin install lein-bin <current-version>` to install it.
+If you're using lein 2, add the plugin to your default profile in `~/.lein/profiles.clj`.

 Your project needs to have a `:main` field specifying the namespace that contains your `-main` function.
 If you have that, just run `lein bin` and it'll produce a standalone executable for your project.
 Note that your main namespace currently needs to be AOT compiled (it just needs to have `:gen-class` specified in its `ns` declaration).
-This requirement is no longer relevant for Clojure 1.3, so I'll fix the code to reflect that soon.

 ## License

-Copyright (C) 2011 Anthony Grimes, Justin Balthrop
+Copyright (C) 2012 Anthony Grimes, Justin Balthrop

 Distributed under the Eclipse Public License, the same as Clojure.